 USCIS Fee Changes: How New Costs Impact Applicants in 2024

-Applicants for U.S. immigration benefits faced a significant financial shift as U.S. Citizenship and Immigration Services (USCIS) implemented a new fee schedule in April 2024.
-This is the first major fee overhaul in years and is designed to help the agency cover operational costs and reduce processing times.
+Applicants for U.S. immigration benefits experienced a significant financial shift in April 2024 when U.S. Citizenship and Immigration Services (USCIS) implemented a new fee schedule.
+This marked the first major fee overhaul in years and aims to help the agency cover operational costs and reduce processing times.

-The changes impact a wide range of applications.
-Notably, the cost for a Form N-400, Application for Naturalization, has increased.
-For the H-1B registration fee, which is paid by employers, the cost has risen from $10 to $215—a substantial jump that affects the cost of hiring foreign talent.
+These changes affect a wide range of applications.
+Notably, USCIS increased the fee for Form N-400, Application for Naturalization.
+Employers also now face higher costs, as the H-1B registration fee increased from $10 to $215, significantly raising the expense of hiring foreign talent.

-The new structure also introduces separate filing fees for each family member included on a single form, which could raise the total cost for families applying for adjustment of status (green cards).
-While the agency states these fees are necessary to improve service, immigrant advocacy groups have expressed concern about the increased financial burden on individuals and families.
+Additionally, USCIS now charges separate filing fees for each family member included on a single application.
+As a result, families applying for adjustment of status (green cards) may face higher overall costs.
+Although USCIS states that these increases will improve service efficiency, immigrant advocacy groups have raised concerns about the growing financial burden on individuals and families.

-Prospective applicants are strongly encouraged to review the official USCIS fee calculator on their website before submitting any forms to ensure the correct payment is included.
+Therefore, prospective applicants should review the official USCIS fee calculator before submitting any forms to ensure accurate and complete payment.

 (Source: Inspired by official USCIS announcements and analysis from AILA)